 Slow down the network

-Although live DApps are operating to great effect, poorly written smart contracts have been at the heart of some of the most high profile DLT losses, and hundreds of millions of dollars have been lost or frozen due to coding errors.
+Although live DApps are operating to significant effect, poorly written smart contracts have been at the heart of some of the most high profile DLT losses, and hundreds of millions of dollars have been lost or frozen due to coding errors.

 This included the freezing of over 500,000 ETH ($300m+ at the time of the incident) owing to an error in the Parity multi-signature contract.
 This contract was coded by a team with over 50 developers and included a Co-Founder of Ethereum and the creator of Ethereum’s programming language, Solidity, as well as the Ethereum Foundation’s original Chief of Security.